Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Preliminaries

 \end{lem}

 \begin{proof}

 Let $L$ be a Levi subgroup of $G$.
 Write $L' = L_1 \dots L_m$ where each $L_i$ is a simple factor.
-Given the $L_i$-irreducible $A_1$ subgroups we can find all $L'$-irreducible $A_1$ subgroups, as they must be diagonal subgroups by Lemma \ref{easy}.
-We therefore give a brief description of the $L_i$-irreducible $A_1$ subgroups to conclude the proof.
+Given the $L_i$-irreducible subgroups of type $A_1$, then all $L'$-irreducible subgroups of type $A_1$ follow, since they are just diagonal subgroups (by Lemma \ref{easy}).
+We therefore give a brief description of the $L_i$-irreducible subgroups of type $A_1$ to conclude the proof.

 Suppose $L_i$ is of classical type.
 We use Lemma \ref{class} to find all $L_i$-irreducible $A_1$ subgroups.
 First let $L_i \cong A_n$, then $V_n := V_{A_n}(\lambda_1) \downarrow A_1$ is irreducible.
 By Steinberg's Tensor Product Theorem, it follows that $V_n \downarrow A_1 = 1^{[r_1]} \otimes 1^{[r_2]} \otimes \dots \otimes 1^{[r_l]}$ for distinct $r_1, \ldots, r_l$, since $p=2$.
 Therefore, $A_n$ has an $A_n$-irreducible subgroup $A_1$ if and only if $n+1 = 2^{[k]}$ for some $k \geq 1$.
 Now let $L_i \cong D_n$ ($4 \leq n \leq 7$).
 In all cases $L_i$ has an $L_i$-irreducible subgroup $A_1$, acting as $0 | (2^{[r_1]} + \dots + 2^{[r_{n-1}]}) | 0$ on $V_{D_n}(\lambda_1)$, coming from part (iii) of Lemma \ref{class}.
 If $n=4$ or $6$ then $L_i$ has an $L_i$-irreducible subgroup $A_1$ acting as $1^{[r_1]} \otimes 1^{[r_2]} + \dots + 1^{[r_{n-1}]} \otimes 1^{[r_n]}$ on $V_{D_n}(\lambda_1)$.
 Finally, if $n=4$ then there are two further classes of $L_i$-irreducible $A_1$ subgroups, acting as $1 \otimes 1^{[r]} \otimes 1^{[s]}$ on $V_{D_4}(\lambda_1)$.